divyalakhwani31/Facial-Landmark-Detection/README.md

 4. Run the file Facial_Landmark_Detection(1).ipynb in google colab or file facial_Landmark_Detection.py file in the terminal like this for processing the image

    `python facial_landmark_detection.py`
-5. Before running image.py update the name of your image file as 2faces.png which needs to be processed.
+5. Before running the files update the name of your image file as 2faces.png which needs to be processed.
 6. Image with landmark points will be downloaded/saved in the default folder.

 # Results